OctaFuse/octafuse-gateway/README.en.md

 ## Why Octafuse

 - **Free-tier Cloudflare deploy** — One CLI deploys Proxy + Admin + shared D1; no server to babysit, edge-native by default.
-- **One endpoint** — Clients use one Gateway URL and one key across OpenAI / Anthropic / Gemini-style APIs to many upstreams.
+- **One AI capability entrypoint** — Clients use one Gateway URL and one key for Chat, image generation, and Agent Tools, with OpenAI / Anthropic / Gemini-style APIs across many upstreams.
 - **Operable, not just a proxy** — Admin manages Providers, Routes, user keys, and budgets; `/api/admin/*` fits portals and scripts; requests and cost stay observable and reconcilable.

 ## What It Does